cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 We also support dumping the unsat core along the lemmas used as a standalone benchmark via the output flag `-o unsat-core-lemmas-benchmark`.

-Theory lemmas (including those reported in the unsat core of lemmas) may involve symbols that were introduced internally by cvc5 during solving, which we call "skolems".
+Theory lemmas may involve symbols that were introduced internally by cvc5 during solving, which we call "skolems".
 A classic example is the "division by zero" skolem introduced to reason about the possibility of division with a zero denominator.
 For details on all the documented skolem cvc5 supports, see: https://cvc5.github.io/docs-ci/docs-main/skolem-ids.html.